elebail202/Function_Documentation/documentation.md

         0, 0, fit_info(series).patientname, 0, thisfolder, size(temp_mask, 1), size(temp_mask, 2),zeros(size(mask_stack)))
     ```

 13. I have now an other error at line 589 in 'format_results.m'.
 This error is related to another function : 'laplacian_thickness.m'.
     It says index in position 1 is invalid :

     ```matlab
         [streamLinePoints_femur,potentialFinalFemur] = laplacian_thickness(I,fem_bci,fem_cart,roilist,bb,1);
     ```

-    The problem is that in one the calculations, *'y(index) = 1'* and *'deltaY = 1'* so *'y(index) - deltaY = 0'*.
+    The problem is that in one of the calculations, *'y(index) = 1'* and *'deltaY = 1'* so *'y(index) - deltaY = 0'*.
 This leads to an error.
 This is due to index :

     ```matlab
         index = 1 : numel(x)